amor71/LiuAlgoTrader/docs/source/Installation & Setup.rst

 Luckily, Alpaca is well integrated with `Polygon.io`_ for free.
 A funded Alpaca account is granted an access to Polygon live data streaming, which is mostly accurate.
-A non-funded account has access only to Polygon paper-data which is less accurate, but okay-ish to start with.
+A non-funded account has access only to Alpaca paper-data which is less accurate, but okay-ish to start with.

 LiuAlgoTrader also support Finnhub_ as a data-source.